 Super bonus!
 Play stimulates our imagination and encourages creativity and problem solving.
-We often learn best when we’re having fun, after all.
+We often learn best when we’re having fun, after all. (source)

 Play is hard to define – it’s extremely adaptable to our likes and interests.
 Which means that it’s something everyone can enjoy.
 And since it’s also good for our minds, our bodies, and our spirits, play is something we should take with us into adulthood.

 We all need to indulge in entertaining, stress relieving activities that we enjoy.

 So whether it be escape rooms, Lego, board games, tag, finger painting, video games, or anything else… give yourself permission to play.
 In a group or solo, there’s a ton to gain!